-The Hateful 8 drill might be the toughest we’ve attempted so far.
+The Hateful 8 drill might be the toughest we’ve attempted so far in our Start Shooting Better series.
 If you’re looking for a way to push the limits of your pistol shooting ability, this is a great exercise (or maybe an exercise in frustration).
 Watch the video for a full explanation and our attempt at the drill, or you can scroll down and read the transcript.

 Download and print your own B-8 bullseye target for this drill here (PDF).